CorrelAid/correlaid-matplotlib-style/README.md

 ```
 ![plot](./images/palplot.png)

-So for instance, if in the default style:
+So for instance, a Seaborn plot in the default style looks as follows
 ```python
 import seaborn as sns
 tips = sns.load_dataset("tips")